voiio/voiio.github.io/product_development.md

 All work that is done in either product, design or engineering should be reflected on the board.
 Stakeholders may have tickets on the board too.

+Priorities or urgencies are sorted top to bottom.

 ### OKR initiatives

 Strategic initiatives are developed with a department and prioritized in close coordination with an objective owner.
 Those initiatives could be features and also research tasks, surveys, content work and more.